Bedrooms 5, Sleeps 10

 The landscaped grounds extend to over 2 acres and include dozens of old trees and woods as well as apple, walnut, olive and fig trees.
-There is a huge walled vegetable garden (help yourselves), a classic modern stone-lined heated swimming pool with outdoor kitchen, a plentiful supply of wooden loungers and several terraces with tables and chairs for dining and sitting around.
-The largest outdoor dining table can seat 14 people and has its own built-in gas barbecue.
+There is a huge walled vegetable garden (help yourselves), a classic modern stone-lined heated swimming pool with a plentiful supply of wooden loungers and several terraces with tables and chairs for dining and sitting around.
+The largest outdoor dining table can seat 14 people .

 There is parking for 4 cars at the top of the drive (within the property) but no covered garage.
 Access to the house is via electronically-controlled double wooden gates.